Datawav/aos-hubs/studio/contributor-profile-template.md

 # Contributor Profile Template

-This template is for Studio contributors who want to be part of the AOS Rolodex.

-You can choose how much to make public.
-At minimum, we need a way to contact you privately.
+For Studio contributors joining the Rolodex.
+Not all fields are required - at minimum, we need a way to contact you privately.

 ```markdown
 # Contributor Profile